Return to all

 Interim visa work rights

-From April 2025, work rights will be extended to Interim Visa holders transitioning from other work or student visas to an AEWV.
+From 8 April 2025, work rights are extended to Interim Visa holders transitioning from other work or student visas to an AEWV.
 This ensures continuity of employment while applications are processed.

 New seasonal work opportunities